Elixir Versus JavaScript

 module.exports = Garden;

-• Javascript one is easier to understand
+• The JavaScript one is easier to understand.

-• They are similar (okay I may have looked at the Elixir one before doing the Javascript one).
+• They are similar (okay, I may have looked at the Elixir one before doing the JavaScript one).

-• The Elixir challenge demanded the answer in a slightly awkward format (hence some extra conversion)
+• The Elixir challenge demanded the answer in a slightly awkward format (hence some extra conversion).

-• The Javascript one does more (converts names to lower case).
+• The JavaScript one does more (converts names to lowercase).

-• Javascript has nicer arrow/anonymous function syntax (though Elixir has a longer fn n -> n + 1 end form which I typically prefer).
+• JavaScript has nicer arrow/anonymous function syntax (though Elixir has a longer fn n -> n + 1 end form, which I typically prefer).

 • Elixir was probably more fun to write

 But maybe all of this is irrelevant in 'real' applications.
-And Phoenix is way better than any Javascript backend framework I've used.
-And concurrency.
+And Phoenix is way better than any JavaScript backend framework I've used.
+And concurrency!
 To be continued.